 Admission to the Museum is free and there is no charge for school visits.
 However, whether you're coming for a taught workshop or a self-guided visit, you do need to inform us in advance by completing our online booking form.

 We can also offer lunch room spaces and coat/bag drop for schools.
 Please let us know any particular needs when booking so the Learning team can best support your visit.

 The galleries at the National Army Museum are organised by theme.
 Each focuses on a different aspect of Army history.

-Formation gallery brings to life the origins and traditions of Britain's Army.
-It introduces the Army's evolving role on the home, European and world stage, and explores the values that motivate its soldiers.
+Our Formation gallery brings to life the origins and traditions of Britain's army.
+It introduces its evolving role on the home, European and world stage, and explores the values that motivate its soldiers.

-Soldier gallery looks at what it's like to serve as a soldier.
-From joining up as a new recruit to coming home, it explores soldiers' experiences through their own words and often surprisingly personal objects.
+Our Soldier gallery examines what it's like to serve as a soldier.
+From joining up as a new recruit to coming home, it look at soldiers' experiences through their own words and often surprisingly personal objects.